Problem solving or time-consuming?

 Direct and indirect costs

-When does it make sense to hold a meeting, and when not?
-The decision to hold a meeting requires careful consideration, as this always involves costs, both direct and indirect.
+When does it Senseto hold a meeting and when not?
+The decision to host a meeting requires careful consideration as this is always associated with costs, both direct and indirect.

 The direct costs include travel expenses, catering, the rent for the venue and a possible accommodation during longer lasting meetings.
 Indirect costs include working time and productivity losses for the participants.

 Therefore you have to wonder how necessary this meeting is and if there are not other options like sharing about eMails, information or memos.
 Break the habit of holding a meeting just because it's always been on Monday at 10 pm.

 Decide whether the meeting is absolutely necessary, whether it is more appropriate to carry it out, or whether it is actually also without meeting.
 Take the initiative, raise the question and reduce your meeting time in a meaningful way.

 Tip: If you are holding a meeting, you should recognize the possible fall cords that can become a productivity cleanup.
 These include: